Video title

 Day 5

-Today is your last day on the Sar Pass trek.
-Biskeri Thach gives you splendid views of pine forests, grasslands, and the majestic Himalayas.
-The trail is downhill through dense pine forests.
+Today is our last day on the Sar Pass trek.
+The trail is all downhill through pine forests.
 The descent is easy towards Pulga and across Parvati River to reach the village of Barshaini.
-Our team will be waiting at Barshaini to take you to Kasol.
-Expect to reach Kasol by late afternoon.
-So, plan your departure from Kasol accordingly.
+Our team will be waiting at Barshaini to drive you to Kasol.
+It is a two hour drive - expect to reach Kasol by late afternoon.
+Plan your journey ahead accordingly.

 What's Included